isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane Inbound Checklist.md

 </table>
 </div>

-**From 18 October 2021, 2359 hours**, travellers on long-haul flights may transit via any VTL country/region above (except the Republic of Korea which is under the VTL from 14 Nov 2021, 2359 hours) before arrival in Singapore.
+Travellers on long-haul flights may transit via any VTL country/region above (except the Republic of Korea which is under the VTL from 14 Nov 2021, 2359 hours) before arrival in Singapore.

 If transits are made via a non-VTL country/region:
 - Singapore Citizens and Permanent Residents will not be eligible for quarantine-free health protocols.